The QAccessibleInterface class defines an interface that exposes information about accessible objects. More...

-[virtual] QVector<QPair<QAccessibleInterface *, QAccessible::Relation> > QAccessibleInterface::relations(QAccessible::Relation match = QAccessible::AllRelations) const
+[virtual] QList<QPair<QAccessibleInterface *, QAccessible::Relation> > QAccessibleInterface::relations(QAccessible::Relation match = QAccessible::AllRelations) const

 Returns the meaningful relations to other widgets.
 Usually this will not return parent/child relations, unless they are handled in a specific way such as in tree views.
 It will typically return the labelled-by and label relations.

-It is possible to filter the relations by using match.
+It is possible to filter the relations by using the optional parameter match.
 It should never return itself.

 [pure virtual] QAccessible::Role QAccessibleInterface::role() const